 Hypertufa What?
 Make a Fun Garden Project!
 11:00 a.m. - 12:30 p.m.

-Summer is the perfect time to get crafty with the kids or for teachers to learn projects to take back to the classroom.
-With this fun and easy project, you can make your own garden containers, fake rocks, stepping stones and decorative garden acents.
+Make your own garden containers, fake rocks, stepping stones and decorative garden acents.
 This lightweight artificial stone is easy to make and has many uses.
 You will take home the items you create in class along with the recipe to make hypertufa at home.
 All materials provided.
 This class fills up fast.
-Advance payment of $10 (per person) for materials fee guarantees spot in class and is due by July 11, 2014.
+Advance payment of $10 (per person) for materials fee guarantees spot in class and is due BEFORE the day of the workshop.
 Cash or check only, make checks payable to Manatee County Friends of Extension.
 Please send materials fee to:

 Manatee County Agriculture and Extension